hlomphosibeko/World-War-Battles/README.md

 World War Battles is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

-It is a single player game, where a player is playing against the computer to find its hidden ships.
+It is a strategy tye guessing game, where a player is playing against the computer to find its hidden ships.
 All ships have to be sunk to win the game.
+It is a strategy type guessing game for two players.

 [Here is the live version of my project](https://world-war-battles-c242ecc67e54.herokuapp.com/)